ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Anonymity and security guarantees

-As mentioned above, the protocol provides anonymity-preserving tokens for authorizing clients.
+Privacy Pass provides anonymity-preserving authorization tokens for clients.
 Throughout this document, we use the terms "anonymous", "anonymous-preserving" and "anonymity" to refer to the core security guarantee of the protocol.
-This guarantee is the following statement.

-- A token issued by a server key and subsequently redeemed is indistinguishable from any other token issued under the same key.
+Informally, this guarantee means that any token issued by a server key and subsequently redeemed is indistinguishable from any other token issued under the same key.

-We also require that clients cannot forge tokens, as otherwise Privacy Pass would have little value as an authorization protocol.
-This requirement is stated as follows.

-- Any client that is issued `N` tokens under a given server key cannot redeem more than `N` valid tokens.
+Privacy Pass also prohibits clients from forging tokens, as otherwise the protocol would have little value as an authorization protocol.
+Informally, this means any client that is issued `N` tokens under a given server key cannot redeem more than `N` valid tokens.

 {{sec-reqs}} elaborates on these protocol anonymity and security requirements.